Explore various file types in the Save As dialog box in PowerPoint 365 for Mac. These many file types will enhance your share options.

 OS: Mac OS X

-How many file formats (types) can PowerPoint 365 for Mac save to?
-If you count every single format from the necessary to the irrelevant (and forget the missing ones), then the number is 11 for PowerPoint 365 for Mac.
+How many file formats (types) can PowerPoint save to?
+Quick, how many file formats (types) can PowerPoint save your slides to?
+If you take count of every single format from the necessary to the rarely used (and forget the missing ones), then the number is 11 for PowerPoint 365 for Mac.

-When you access the Save As dialog in PowerPoint 365 for Mac, you can choose the file type you want to save your active presentation as (see Figure 1).
+When you access the Save As dialog in PowerPoint 365 for Mac, you can choose the file type you want to save your active presentation, as shown in Figure 1, below.

 Figure 1: Save as types in PowerPoint 365 for Mac

 Have you ever wondered what all these file types are?
-The file formats in PowerPoint 365 for Mac are divided into three sections, and they are explained below:
+The file formats in PowerPoint are divided into three sections, and they are explained below:

 This file type is the default save option in PowerPoint 365 for Mac.
-It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three, for example PPTX rather than the older PPT format.
+It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three.
+For example, the extension is now named PPTX rather than the older PPT file extension.

 This file type was the default format for presentations created in PowerPoint versions 2003 and earlier.
 Most of the time, this is known as the PowerPoint 97 to 2003 format.